datalad/datalad-metalad/tools/archive_metadata_validator/docs/source/archived-study-metadata-handbook.rst

 Contributor
 -----------
-A Contributor-element combines a person reference with a role that this person held, e.g. the person might be the corresponding author of a study.
+A Contributor-element combines a person reference with a role that this person held, e.g. the person might be the data curator for the dataset of a study.
 These are the elements that comprise the Contributor-element:

 - Person: person reference (cf. below), the person that contributed
 - Roles: list of text, the roles in which the person contributed.

-Roles should be taken from the following list of predefined roles, if appropriate: *Author*, *CorrespondingAuthor*, *DataCurator*, *DataCollector*, *Maintainer*, *ProjectLeader*, *ProjectMember*, *Researcher*, *SoftwareDeveloper*.
+Roles should be taken from the following list of predefined roles, if applicable at all: *Author*, *CorrespondingAuthor*, *DataCurator*, *DataCollector*, *Maintainer*, *ProjectLeader*, *ProjectMember*, *Researcher*, *SoftwareDeveloper*.

-Nevertheless, if none of the predefined roles describe the role of the contributing person correctly, you can provide your own description.
+Nevertheless, if none of the predefined roles describes the role of the contributing person correctly, you can provide your own description.

 Publication
 -----------
 These are the elements that comprise the publication-element:

-- Contributors: list of Contributor-elements
+- Corresponding Author: person reference (cf. below)
 - Title: text, the title of the publication
 - Date: text, date of the publication
+- Authors (optional): list of person references, additional authors
 - DOI (optional): text, if a DOI is present, it will be used as an authoritative source for the remaining properties in this element and for entries in the persons-list.
 - Publication (optional): text, the name of the publication
-- Volume (optional): integer, the volume number of the publication
+- Volume (optional): text, the volume number of the publication
-- Issue (optional): integer, the issue number of the publication
+- Issue (optional): text, the issue number of the publication
 - Pages (optional): text, pages on which the publication appeared
 - Publisher (optional): text, entity that published the publication